-- 1.1 Having considered the relevant policies of the Development Plan set out below, the representations received from consultees and the community along with all relevant material considerations, it is recommended the application be delegated to the Planning Manager for: - A. Approval subject to: - (i) the satisfactory completion of a S106 agreement to secure habitat and infrastructure mitigation contributions, a viability review mechanism and highway works - (ii) Addressing the consultation response of the LLFA. - (iii) Confirmation of satisfactory completion of a Stage 1 Road Safety Audit - (iv) Confirmation of no objections in respect of fire safety. - (v) Finalising conditions and any other minor changes; OR
+1.1 Having considered the relevant policies of the Development Plan set out below, the representations received from consultees and the community along with all relevant material considerations, it is recommended the application be delegated to the Planning Manager for:

-B. Refuse the application if the completion of the Section 106 Agreement is not finalised by 28 April 2023 unless a longer period is agreed by the Planning Manager in consultation with the Chair of the Planning Committee.
+A. Approval subject to:

-1.2 The proposals comprise a major planning application; therefore the development is required to be determined by Slough Borough Council Planning Committee.
+- (i) The satisfactory completion of a Section 106 Agreement to secure habitat and infrastructure mitigation contributions, a viability review mechanism and highway works. - (ii) Confirmation of satisfactory completion of a Stage 1 Road Safety Audit. - (iii) Confirmation of no objections in respect of fire safety measures from Health and Safety Executive. - (iv) Finalising conditions and any other minor changes; OR - B. Refuse the application if the completion of the Section 106 Agreement is not finalised by 30 June 2023 unless a longer period is agreed by the Planning Manager in consultation with the Chair of the Planning Committee. - 1.2 The proposals comprise a major planning application; therefore the development is required to be determined by Slough Borough Council Planning Committee.